A post-election crisis could scupper Ivory Coast's economic gains

 "Just completing that electoral cycle won't be enough.
 Post-election, the government will need to work to ease political tensions and reassure investors," said Valentin Robiliard, an analyst with global consultancy Control Risks.

 Veteran investors in Ivory Coast, Francophone West Africa's largest economy and the world's top cocoa producer, are used to weathering turmoil.
-GDP growth from 2012-2019 averaged more than 8% despite sporadic unrest, including a series of army mutinies and strikes by civil servants.
+Economic growth between 2012 and 2019 averaged more than 8% despite sporadic unrest, including a series of army mutinies and strikes by civil servants.

 New investors have piled in, including French retailer Carrefour CARR.PA, China Road and Bridge Corporation and Moroccan engineering firm SGTM.